-In certain circumstances, only as directed in the instructions for certain fields, if you need to indicate that a required field in a report is not applicable, leave the field blank.
-Do not enter "N/A" or "n/a" or substitute any other abbreviations, special characters (for example, "x", "-" or "") or words (for example, unknown).
+In certain circumstances, only as directed in the instructions for certain fields, if you need to indicate that a required field in a report is not applicable, enter "N/A"

+or "n/a".
+Do not substitute any other abbreviations, special characters (e.g., "x", "-" or "") or words (e.g., unknown).